smapiot/piral/docs/reference/architecture.md

 ## State Management

 Piral comes with integrated state management focused around a created Piral instance.

-The state management involves
+The state management involves:

 - book keeping of internally used components
 - coordination / book keeping of components coming from pilets